 What Are the Three Types of Mesothelioma?

 There are three main types of mesothelioma.
-These are pleural mesothelioma, which affects the lining of the lungs; peritoneal mesothelioma, which affects the lining of the stomach; and pericardial mesothelioma, which affects the lining of the heart.
+These types are pleural mesothelioma, which affects the lining of the lungs; peritoneal mesothelioma, which affects the lining of the stomach; and pericardial mesothelioma, which affects the lining of the heart.
 The location of the tumors determines the kind of mesothelioma a patient has.

 Pleural Mesothelioma: Symptoms